How GuardHill Differs from the Rest

 GuardHill is a mortgage banker whose sole expertise is coordinating mortgages and is thus an expert in the field.
 Below are brief definitions of the differences between the types of mortgage providers.

-- A mortgage broker is a company that originates loans then connects the borrowers with the lenders.
+- A mortgage broker is a company that originates loans then connects the borrowers with the mortgage companies.
 They do not underwrite the loan or use their own funds to close the mortgage.

 - A mortgage banker is a company that originates the loan, underwrites the loan, and closes the loan using its own funds.
 Their sole focus is on mortgages.